gwsetra/HolidayAPI_Technical_1/README.md

     DB_PASSWORD=your_database_password
     ```

-5. **Set up the PostgreSQL database:**
+5. **Init the PostgreSQL database using Dockerfile:**
-   - Create a PostgreSQL database and ensure the credentials match those in the `.env` file.
+   - Create a PostgreSQL database using dockerfile and ensure the credentials match those in the `.env` file.

 6. **Run the Flask application:**
     ```bash
-    python app.py
+    python main.py
     ```

 ## API Endpoints